MORMON CO-FOUNDER JOHN WHITMER "LOST" 6 MAY 1877 BIBLE TESTIMONY FOR SALE ON EBAY FOR ONE MILLION DOLLARS

 THIS IS THE EBAY SALE LINK

 The document has actually been known to the Mormon Church for almost 150 years yet 'lost' for almost the same period of time!
-The scrapbook found was filled with 1870's Mormon newspaper clippings and pages of odd text written in an unknown form that was first thought to be Mormon hieroglyphics.
+The scrapbook found was filled with 1870's Mormon newspaper clippings and pages of odd unknown text first thought to be a form of Mormon hieroglyphics or akin to "Anthon Transcript Caractors."

 For about 6 years after the scrapbook's discovery by international IEEE historian and Beatles author Richard Warren Lipack, nothing much was understood about it outside of the fact that John Whitmer was identified as one of the Book of Mormon's Eight Witnesses and that this scrapbook contained a hand written testimony by him sent to Joseph R. Lambert in 1877.